in Light of Tradition

 Now, it is hardly necessary to demonstrate that the institution which began with the apostolic college should be perpetuated in the episcopate until the end.
 And, of course, all the quotations we have seen from the Gospels testify that it is undoubtedly the perennial and perpetual state of the Church.
 Moreover, there is nothing more explicit in the Catholic faith from the beginning than the dogma of the supreme authority (suprema auctoritate) of the whole episcopate, whether united in an ecumenical council or dispersed throughout the world.
 It is concerning this collegiate authority of all the bishops together with Peter their head, that the teaching of St. Cyprian (De Unit.
 Eccl. n.
 5) is rightly understood: ‘The episcopate is one, of which each has a share in Solidium’."
 (Billot, Tractus De Ecclesia, Thesis XXVII” (Billot, De Ecclesia 1,Thesis XXVII).

 “The supreme authority residing in the whole episcopate,” even when the bishops “are dispersed throughout the world” is “the perennial and perpetual state of the Church.”
-That is the doctrine of LG that the Society and Sedevacantist priest accuse the Roman Catholic Church of heresy for teaching at Vatican II.
+That is the doctrine of LG that the Society and Sedevacantist priest accuse the Roman Catholic Church of heresy for teaching at an ecumenical Council.

 It is interesting to note that in a report Fr.
 Gleize wrote to his fellow priests in reply to the book, Le synode des Evêques et la Collégialité (which is a defense of collegiality), he admitted that Cardinal Billot taught that bishops participate, by divine right, in the same supreme power as the Pope.
 “Billot says it clearly,” wrote Fr.
 Gleize.
 What Fr Gleize failed to mention, however, is that Carinal Billot, who Archbishop Lefebvre called “one of his masters,” and praised as “a true disciple of St. Pius X,” said the doctrine (that the SSPX rejects) is an explicit dogma!